top of page

 Jennifer.jpeg

-Jennifer Acosta (Mariane): Jennifer is thrilled to be working with the Company Theatre again!
+Jennifer Acosta (Mariane): Jennifer is thrilled to be working with The Company Theatre again!
 She graduated with an AOS degree for performing arts in L.A. but is a Rochester native.
-Since being back home, she's helped in a few shows for the Company as assistant stage manager but this will be her first show that she will be acting in.
-Jennifer is so excited to be a part of Brodie's super-creative, iconic, fun take on this classic by Molière and feels very grateful for being a part of this show and working with everyone in it.
+Since being back home, she's worked as an assistant stage manager for a few Company shows, but this will be her first on-stage performance with The Company.
+Jennifer is so excited to be a part of Brodie's super-creative, iconic, fun take on this classic by Molière and feels very grateful to be a part of this show and working with everyone in it.
 She hopes everyone gets a good laugh!

 Kath.jpeg

 Kathryn Borden (Mme.
 Pernelle): Kathryn, a.k.a.
 Kathryn Grace, is a locally born and raised actor who returned to Rochester theater after a 35-year hiatus taken while raising her children and playing the role of Theater Mom for many years.
-This is her fourth production with the Company Theatre, following Macbeth (Porter), Cat on a Hot Tin Roof (Big Mama), and The Man Who Came to Dinner (Harriet)—or “MacMan on a Hot Tin Tuffe.”
+This is her fourth production with The Company Theatre, following Macbeth (Porter), Cat on a Hot Tin Roof (Big Mama), and The Man Who Came to Dinner (Harriet)—or “MacMan on a Hot Tin Tuffe.”
 She has also played with Out of Pocket, Inc. and Blackfriars Theatre.
 Kathryn is a member of the local jazz trio, LumenEssence, and sings with Lee Wright’s First Inversion.
 Kathryn fell in love with this cast, this concept, and this play from the moment we all said, “Yes.”
 Special thanks to Brodie for being brilliant!

 Wil.jpeg

 William Clancy (Damis): Wil is a software engineer and RIT alumnus raised in Eldersburg, Maryland.
-This is his debut role with the Company, as well as in the greater Rochester area.
+This is his debut role with The Company, as well as in the greater Rochester area.
 He would like to thank his wonderful parents, Tinka and Brian, as well as his dear friends, Bee and Rachel, for their effervescent support of him through all things.
 He would also like to thank his fellow castmates for inspiring him with their incredible talent, and Tartuffe's production team for bringing him on and reigniting his love for the stage.
 Now is the envy of all of the dead.

 CCConway HS.jpg

 Christopher C. Conway (Tartuffe): Chris hails from rural, deep East Texas.
 In addition to Rochester, he has appeared on stages in Houston, TX and Seattle, WA.
-Locally, he has had the great good fortune to have worked with Blackfriars Theatre, Out of Pocket, Inc., JCC’s CenterStage, Rochester Community Players, and the Company Theatre, for which he most recently appeared in Great Expectations.
+Locally, he has had the great good fortune to have worked with Blackfriars Theatre, Out of Pocket, Inc., JCC’s CenterStage, Rochester Community Players, and The Company Theatre, for which he most recently appeared in Great Expectations.
 A few favorite past roles: Roy Cohn in Tony Kushner’s Angels in America, Fagin in Oliver!, Moricet in the Feydeau farce 13 Rue de L'Amour, and Sheridan Whiteside in The Man Who Came to Dinner.
-Christopher is a proud member of the Company Theatre Board of Directors.
+Christopher is a proud member of The Company Theatre Board of Directors.

 Kimberly.jpeg

-Kimberly Day (Elmire): Kimberly is beyond thrilled to be working with the Company Theatre for the first time.
+Kimberly Day (Elmire): Kimberly is beyond thrilled to be working with The Company Theatre for the first time.
 Most recently, Kimberly appeared in the Blackfriars’ Production of POTUS.
 She has also appeared in three Out of Pocket, Inc. productions.
 Her favorite past roles include Harriet in POTUS, Katherine in The Taming of the Shrew, Dorine in Tartuffe, and Queen Gertrude in Hamlet.
 When she’s not on stage, she can be found in the classroom teaching literature, composition, and theater, directing a high school musical, bartending at Lux, or at home with her husband, two boys, and dogs.
 Kimberly wishes to thank the endlessly supportive Kurtis, Zack, and Brad—the men in her life; her parents, Cathy and Earl, for their unwavering love and support; and Brodie, Jess, Noah, Carl, and the entire cast and crew of Tartuffe for the opportunity and the laughs.

 Ron Dufort - Headshot.jpg

-Ron Dufort (Cléante): Ron is delighted to return to the Company Theatre in this electric production of Molière’s Tartuffe.
+Ron Dufort (Cléante): Ron is delighted to return to The Company Theatre in this electric production of Molière’s Tartuffe.
 Previously sen in the Company’s Oedipus Rex (Oedipus), The Man Who Came to Dinner (Ernest Stanley), Spring Awakening (Adult Man), and this season’s Great Expectations (Mr. Joe), he has also had the pleasure of acting with some of the other great companies in the area, including Out of Pocket, Inc., Blackfriars Theatre, and the Open Road Theatre to name just a few.
 Look for Ron on screen as well in The Essentials (Amazon Prime), the short films Inkwell Hell and Cadenza (currently on the festival circuit), and the new, hilarious, and tender Chicken House, featuring a few beaks familiar to Rochester theatergoers!

 Ben.jpeg